-Soil Sampling Program: As a part of the Selinsing regional exploration program, soil sampling was continued during the second quarter, focused on the prioritized Peranggih/Panau area, initially at the Panau South target, which was completed with 140 primary samples collected, plus field duplicates.
-The access road to Panau East was then surveyed, repaired, and sampling was started at the end of the second quarter, with 20 samples collected.
+Soil Sampling Program: As a part of the Selinsing regional exploration program, soil sampling was continued during the third quarter, focused on the prioritized Peranggih/Panau area, initially at the Panau South target, which was completed with 202 primary samples collected, plus field duplicates.
+24 samples were collected at Panau North.
+The access road to Panau East was surveyed, repaired, and sampling was continued in the third quarter, with 31 samples collected.